FlowFuse/website/src/blog/2024/01/capture-data-edge-with-node-red-flowfuse.md

 ### Registering a device on FlowFuse

-For the edge device to know what it’s supposed to do it needs to listen to the FlowFuse commands.
-To agents configuration is provided by a `device.yml` file from FlowFuse.
-Go to the team you’d like to add an edge device to, select “Devices” on the left hand menu followed by the “Add Device” button.
+For the edge device to know what it’s supposed to do, it needs to listen to the FlowFuse commands.
+The agent's configuration is provided by a `device.yml` file from FlowFuse.
+Go to the team you’d like to add an edge device to, and select “Devices” on the left-hand menu, followed by the “Add Device” button.

 ![Setting up a FlowFuse agent](./images/flowfuse-agent-setup.png "Setting up a FlowFuse agent")